 To summarise, on a recent implementation the following benefits were taken to production within 3 months:

-Centralising lab, scada and manual data entry points into one place
+Centralising lab, scada and manual data entry points into a single source of truth

 Offering managers the ability to trend live data to solve problems

-We reduced the degree of manual data capture by more than half in 3 months, with a further halving achieved in month 4 to free up time (ie manual capture reduced by c.
+Reduction of manual data capture time taken (by more than half) in 3 months, with a further halving achieved in month 4 to free up time (ie manual capture reduced by c.
 75%)

 Identifying areas of the plant that require more sensors, manual logging, de-bottlenecking

-To date we have learnt that our initial engagement and the final scope of the engagement can differ quite significantly, often increasing our scope of works.
-How quickly we are able to show that we have a competent team of problem solvers who are willing to dive in and fix things is very important to the longevity of our business and we hope that we are able to define the specific benefits a client is able to receive from MMS technology and consulting services for every three months that we are engaged onsite in perpetuity.
+We have learnt that our initial engagement and the scope of the engagement can differ significantly, often increasing our scope of works.
+MMS can quickly demonstrate we have a competent team of problem solvers who are willing to propose solutions as a integrated support partner.